-In November 2018, Marriott International announced an incident where unauthorized access to a Starwood guest reservation database potentially compromised personally identifiable information (PII) of upward of 500 million guests.
+In November 2018, Marriott International announced an incident where unauthorized access to a Starwood guest reservation database potentially compromised Customer PII of upward of 500 million guests.
 Marriott later revised the number to 400 million unique guests, with the stolen information including roughly 25 million encrypted and unencrypted passport numbers and 9 million encrypted payment cards.

 It was the largest known security breach since the General Data Protection Regulation (GDPR) took effect six months earlier.
 The European Union data protection law – which gives consumers more control over how their data is shared and used – as well as a series of breaches of consumer trust thrust PII into the national discourse.
 The Starwood incident further underscores the risk and responsibilities companies assume when customers provide PII.